Step 3. Event parsing

 , $

 .You can add multiple regular expressions or remove regular expressions.
 To add a regular expression, click Add regular expression.
-To remove a regular expression, click next to it.
+To remove a regular expression, click the delete icon next to it.

 - Click the Copy field names to the mapping table button.